-Mark Levy’s trailblazing work at Airbnb spearheaded the company’s shift from HR to Employee Experience, resulting in significant changes to the way organizations globally are expanding the HR function to optimize every significant touchpoint in the employee journey.
+Mark Levy's trailblazing work at Airbnb spearheaded the company’s shift from HR to Employee Experience.
+The result saw significant changes to the way organizations globally are expanding the HR function.
+Today, EX optimizes every significant touchpoint in the employee journey.
 Following the shift, Glassdoor recognized Airbnb as the #1 Place to Work.

-Mark has also helped San Francisco-based footwear brand Allbirds shift from People Ops to Employee Experience, putting in place the foundation to scale their people and culture as they expanded globally.
+Mark has also helped San Francisco-based footwear brand Allbirds shift from People Ops to Employee Experience.
+His work built the foundation to scale their people and culture as they expanded globally.

-Mark currently advises CHRO’s on their people and culture strategies, as well as helping HR tech start-ups develop business strategies and product roadmaps.
+Currently, Mark advises CHRO's on their people and culture strategies.
+Additionally, he helps HR tech start-ups develop business strategies and product roadmaps.
 He is a noted public speaker on topics such as The Shift to EX, Growth by Design, and Employee Belonging.

-Staffbase had the good fortune to talk with Mark about how Employee Experience management is reshaping HR, as well as asking him about the specific role EX professionals are playing in the quest to find new and innovative ways to foster authentic employee engagement.
+Staffbase had the good fortune to talk with Mark about how Employee Experience management is reshaping HR.
+We spoke with him about the specific role EX professionals are playing in the quest to find new and innovative ways to foster authentic employee engagement.

-Staffbase: What is it about work as it’s now being done that’s given rise to the Employee Experience and the need for people to manage it?
+Staffbase: What is it about today's work that's driving the Employee Experience and the need for people to manage it?

-Mark Levy: I would suggest that the multi-generational workforce, the expectations and preferred ways of working which millennials and Generation Z are demanding, and the need of many businesses to be more empathetic, understanding, and closer to their customers is what precipitated this shift.
+Mark Levy: I think the shift has been precipitated by a multi-generational workforce.
+This includes the expectations and preferred ways of working which millennials and Generation Z demand.
+And it has risen from the need of many businesses to be more empathetic, understanding, and closer to their customers.

-In addition, the need to have a transparent and integrated message that covers both your employer and your external brands has also driven this change.
+Also driving the change is the need for a transparent and integrated message covering both your employer and external brands.

-Staffbase: Are the employee experience professionals who’ve been tasked with managing this change vastly different from your typical HR person?
+Staffbase: Are the employee experience professionals managing this change vastly different from your typical HR person?